I used to fantasize about what it would be like to attend Harvard Business School.

 I decided to table my business school pursuits until I could get my undergraduate student loans under control.

-Realizing IT Careers Rock
+Realizing Technology Careers Rock

 While I never saw myself pursuing a career in technology (my college major was Political Science), I fell into the field and I enjoyed it.
+I eventually led a team.

 I started to realize that there were other ways to make good money and obtain a management position than getting an MBA.